bnomei/kirby-opener/readme.md

 ### plugin.opener.trigger-open
 - default: 'open:yes'
 - command part to tell the plugin js script to trigger a new window/tab with command as url.
 There will be no ajax call.

+### plugin.opener.trigger-copy
+- default: 'copy:yes'
+- command part to tell the plugin js script to trigger clipboard copy of the url.
+There will be no ajax call.
+If browser blocks it behaves like with `open:yes`.

 ### plugins.opener.allow-pagemodels
 - default: false